sonykey2003/win-auto-pilot/README.md

 ## Getting Started

 ### A. Setup the workflow engine to secure your JumpCloud device enrollment connect key and API keys.

+On a high level, the 3 workflows will do:

+* Securely distribute the JumpCloud device enrollment key to a validated user.
+  * By validating the user's email and pre-assigned `enrollmentPin`.
+  * Rotate the `enrollmentPin` once obtained.
+  * The `enrollmentPin` can be sent to the user as part of the onboarding process, especially for the remote co-workers.

 **Option 1 - Using Make.com**